MicrosoftDocs/entra-docs/docs/identity-platform/app-resilience-continuous-access-evaluation.md

 ## [MSAL-ObjC](#tab/ObjC)

-The below code sample describes the flow of getting token silently, making a http call to resource provider, then handling a CAE case.
-An extra interaction call maybe required in the end if the silent call failed with claims.
+The following code snippets describe the flow of acquiring a token silently, making a http call to resource provider, then handling a CAE case.
+An extra interaction call may be required if the silent call failed with claims.

 ### Declare support for CP1 client capability